 The contribution of each author or co-author to the conception and/or development of the background research, and/or to the writing of the manuscript (project management, formal analysis, conceptualization, data preservation, draft and definitive writing, revision, edition, research, methodology, funding, resources, software, supervision, validation, and visualization) must be accurately specified, particularly so in the review and approval of the final version (CRediT (Contributor Roles Taxonomy) by the Consortia for Advancing Standards in Research Administration Information (CASRAI): https://casrai.org/credit/).
+In case of co-authorship by first or senior authors, this should be indicated at the bottom of the page with an asterisk indicating the co-authors.

-Contact information.
+Corresponding Author.
 The full name, telephone number, e-mail address, and physical address of the author to whom correspondence and galley proofs should be sent must be included.